In this Lesson we will be doing more work with compound inequalities.

 Combining all the skills we have been developing, solve the given inequality and graph its solution set on a number line.

-Here we are combining all the skills we have developed in this Unit, we are asked to graph this inequality, but in order to do that, we must know the solution set, which means we have to solve it!
+Here we are combining all the skills we have developed so far.
+We are asked to graph this inequality, but in order to do that, we must know the solution set, which means we have to solve it!

 Remember we can solve inequalities almost the exact same way we solve equations, except when we multiply or divide both sides by a negative.
 When we do that, we have to switch the inequality (i.e. switch < to > or ≤ to ≥)